AppShed/extension-api/README.md

 ## Contributing

- Please be sure to update the phar before commiting.
+Please be sure to update the phar before committing.
 You need to use [Box](http://box-project.org/) to do this.

 Just run `box build -v`.